 Ortho topographical maps were downloaded from the BC Government supported MapPlace and were utilized for the lineament array analysis in a stereoscopic analysis which was accomplished using a stereographic projection viewing of the topographical maps.
-The 110 observed lineaments were marked on an overlay (Figure 5).
-The lineaments were classified into a 5° interval whereupon a RockWare Stereostat software program was utilized to create a rose diagram of the lineaments as indicated on the accompanying Figure 6.
-The dominant structural trend was indicated predominantly in a north-northwesterly (335-360) and a north-northeasterly (0-060) direction with minor northwesterly indicated structures.
+The 83 observed lineaments were marked on an overlay (Figure 4).
+The lineaments were classified into a 5° interval whereupon a RockWare Stereostat software program was utilized to create a rose diagram of the lineaments as indicated on the accompanying Figure 5.
+The dominant structural trend was indicated predominantly in a north-northwesterly (305-360) and a north-northeasterly (0-060) direction with minor easterly indicated structures.

-The Ford showing is not indicated to occur at any intersection of indicated structures, however, an indicated structural intersection is located some 200 metres to the southwest.
+The Bertha-Molly showing is not indicated to occur at any intersection of indicated structures; however, it is located on the rim of a semi circular lineament, indicating potential structures on the edge of an intrusive.